spawnmarvel/azure-automation-bicep-and-labs/README.md

    * Unlike most of the Azure training and labs, relatively-little day-to-day work takes place within the web console.

+# View Extra-linux-vm and all things Linux and Bash

 ## Azure PowerShell Documentation